theEvilReaper/DartPoet/docs/topics/overview.md

 `DartPoet` is a library written in kotlin which provides the ability to generate `.dart` files for the programming language Dart.

-The generation of source files can be useful in different situation.
+The generation of source files can be useful in different situations.
 Also code generation can eliminate to write boilerplate code.

 Example: